SAP-samples/cloud-espm-cloud-native/README.md

 > Steps for the same:
 > 1. Go to subscriptions in cockpit.
-> 2. click on "Go to application" for Enterprise Messaging application.
+> 2. click on "Go to application" for SAP Event Mesh application.
 > 3. Open the message client.
 > 4. Delete the queue